imengyu/vue-dock-layout/README.md

 #### Theme

-The component default provides two themes for you to use: light and dark.
-The theme can be specified using the 'theme' attribute of the 'DockLayout' component.
+The component default provides two themes for you to use: `light` and `dark`.
+The theme can be specified using the `theme` attribute of the `DockLayout` component.

 ```html
 <DockLayout ref="dockLayout" theme="light">